camptocamp/c2cgeoportal/doc/integrator/create_application.rst

              srid=21781 extent="420000 30000 900000 350000" apache_vhost=<vhost>

-This will create a directory named ``<project>`` that will be next to the ``c2cgeoportal`` directory, or to the directory of the application you're creating this application from.
+This will create a directory named ``<project>`` that will be next to the ``c2cgeoportal`` directory, or to the directory of the application you are creating this application from.

 Now apply the ``c2cgeoportal_update`` skeleton: